 In line with Nottingham City, The Nottingham Emmanuel School will have 2 transition days for all Year 6 students.
-These will run on Tuesday 5th and Wednesday 6th July.
+These are usually at the beginning of July.
 Our new Year 7 students will attend The Nottingham Emmanuel School on both of these days to start to experience secondary school life.

-We are pleased to be running a Year 6 into 7 Summer School on Monday 22nd and Tuesday 23rd August.
+We hope to hold a summer school during the summer break.
 Students will be able to attend lessons and activities each day in order to familiarise themselves with the site and the school staff, as well as meeting other students in their tutor group.

 You can visit the Meet The Staff section of the website to see pictures of our Leadership Team, Subject Leaders and Year Leaders.

-The Year Leader for your child’s year group is Mr Marsh, a very experienced member of staff.
-Mr Marsh will be supported by a team of tutors who will be responsible for the day to day pastoral care of our new year 7 students.
+The Year Leader will be supported by a team of tutors who will be responsible for the day to day pastoral care of our new year 7 students.

 You will find a lot of key information in our Parent Handbook, which is available in the Parental Information section of our website.

 Our Head Boy and Head Girl have made a short statement about what they wish they had known when they started secondary school.
 Please do listen to their advice.